Nas01010101/clearsar-rfi-detection/README.md

 | Temperature-scaled calibration | ≤ +0.0002 — teacher already calibrated |
 | Horizontal-flip TTA | −6.5 % — SAR geometry is asymmetric |

-## Limitations (honest notes)
+## Limitations

 - **Not end-to-end reproducible.** The dataset (ESA EOTDL, license-restricted), the trained weights, and the V12 teacher checkpoint are **not** included — so this repo does not regenerate 0.4776 out of the box.
 It is the method, code, and writeup, not a one-command reproduction.
-- **Competition-grade code, not a library.** The scripts are argparse CLIs with no test suite or package structure — fit for a challenge entry, not a production / software-engineering portfolio piece.
+- **Competition-grade code, not a library.** The scripts are argparse CLIs with no test suite or package structure.
-- **Mid-pack result, stated plainly.** 28th of 172 entrants (≈120 teams appeared on the public leaderboard); below the top entries (#1 ≈ 0.5057).
-The value here is the methodology and the documented negative results, not the leaderboard position.
+- **Mid-pack leaderboard result.** 28th of 172 entrants (≈120 teams appeared on the public leaderboard); below the top entries (#1 ≈ 0.5057).

 ## Repository structure